edelgrace/edelgrace.me/content/blog/2018-08-31-book-blogger-hop-51.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Do you have a YouTube channel?
 If so, do you post book review vlogs?

+I technically have a YouTube channel.
+It's more a hub for past course projects.
+I don't post any videos on it.
+I don't think I would ever do book review vlogs.
+I'm not comfortable in front of a camera.
+What I like about blog posts is that they can be as long or as short as you want.
+The same is true for vlogs but viewers usually expect a lot from vlogs.
+In a way they are more formal even though the content itself could be pretty informal.
+It's just not a medium I'm interested in exploring.